-It was only at the end of 2011 and beginning of 2012 that Iran's steady progress towards a nuclear weapons capability led the US and its European allies to pass strong and comprehensive sanctions on Iran's energy exports, ability to trade, and financial system.
-These sanctions did not go into full effect until the summer of 2012 and still have significant exemptions.
-It was only then that the US applied a full mix of sanctions on Iranian banks, Iranian companies involved in its nuclear industry, Iranian companies involved in the petrochemical and oil industries, and non-Iranian companies that have invested or have been involved with Iran's petrochemical industries, arms industries, transport, and precious metal trafficking.
-It was only then that the EU sharply increased its role in sanctioning Iran by imposing an embargo on Iranian petrochemical imports and a ban on European investment in Iran's petrochemical industry.
+Many aspects of Iran's willingness to negotiate in November 2013 may have been driven by its internal politics and other factors.
+Nevertheless, the US, EU, P5+1, and other members of the international community should not forget that it was only at the end of 2011 and beginning of 2012 - long after it was clear that Iran was acquiring all of the technology and capability to produce nuclear weapons -that Iran's steady progress towards a nuclear weapons capability led the US and its European allies to pass strong and comprehensive sanctions on Iran's energy exports, ability to trade, and financial system.

+These sanctions did not go into full effect until the summer of 2012.
+Although these sanctions still had significant exemptions, it was only well after a decade of weak sanctions and failed negotiating efforts, that the US applied a strong mix of sanctions on Iranian banks, Iranian companies involved in its nuclear industry, Iranian companies involved in the petrochemical and oil industries, and non-Iranian companies that have invested or have been involved with Iran's petrochemical industries, arms industries, transport, and precious metal trafficking.
+It was only then that the EU took similar measures and sharply increased its role in sanctioning Iran by imposing an embargo on Iranian petrochemical imports and a ban on European investment in Iran's petrochemical industry.

-The US has instituted four major acts sanctioning Iran, impacting hundreds of companies, people, and assets.
-These include: The Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (signed July 1, 2010), FY 2012 NDAA (signed December 31, 2011), Iran Threat Reduction and Syria Human Rights Act of 2012 (signed August 10, 2012), and FY 2013 NDAA (signed January 2, 2013), They have cut off Iran from the international banking system; declared the entire Iranian banking sector as money laundering entities; increased the number of sanctions the president is to impose; targeted Iran's petrochemical industry, the CBI, the financial sector, and transportation infrastructure; and forced countries to curtail their purchases of Iranian oil in the face of sanctions.
+By the time Iran finally proved willing to seriously negotiate, the US had instituted four major acts sanctioning Iran, impacting hundreds of companies, people, and assets.
+These include: The Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (signed July 1, 2010), FY 2012 NDAA (signed December 31, 2011), Iran Threat Reduction and Syria Human Rights Act of 2012 (signed August 10, 2012), and FY 2013 NDAA (signed January 2, 2013).
+They have cut off Iran from the international banking system; declared the entire Iranian banking sector as money laundering entities; increased the number of sanctions the president is to impose; targeted Iran's petrochemical industry, the CBI, the financial sector, and transportation infrastructure; and forced countries to curtail their purchases of Iranian oil in the face of sanctions.

-The EU has joined the US in pressuring Iran by passing six major Council Decisions in the past three years - Council Decisions 2010/413/CFSP (issued July 27, 2010), 2011/235/CFSP (issued April 14, 2011), 2012/35/CFSP (issued January 23, 2012), 2012/152/CFSP (issued March 15, 2012), 2012/168/CFSP (issued March 23, 2012), and 2012/365/CFSP (issued October 15, 2012).
+The EU had joined the US in pressuring Iran by passing six major Council Decisions in the past three years - Council Decisions 2010/413/CFSP (issued July 27, 2010), 2011/235/CFSP (issued April 14, 2011), 2012/35/CFSP (issued January 23, 2012), 2012/152/CFSP (issued March 15, 2012), 2012/168/CFSP (issued March 23, 2012), and 2012/365/CFSP (issued October 15, 2012).

-These EU sanctions have targeted various dual-use items, Iranian transportation and shipbuilding services, oil and gas technology, investments in the Iranian petrochemical industry, and maritime insurance.
+These EU sanctions targeted various dual-use items, Iranian transportation and shipbuilding services, oil and gas technology, investments in the Iranian petrochemical industry, and maritime insurance.
 They also cut Iran off from the international banking system.
 The EU embargoed Iranian oil and natural gas, which accounted for roughly 23% of Iran's total exports.
 The EU embargo prohibits the purchase, transportation, and importation of Iranian crude oil, the exportation of petrochemical equipment and technology, as well as related financial investments including insurance.